 For the first eight years there were no regions or divisions in the Dixie District.
 One of the results of the significant growth of the District was the need to divide it into more manageable sections.
-The original regions were established in 1956 and consisted of the Cotton Region (Arkansas, Mississippi, Alabama, the western half of Tennessee, Florida and west of Apalachicola River), the Tobacco Region half (eastern Georgia.
-Tennessee.
-North Carolina and South Carolina), and the Citrus Region (Florida east of Apalachicola River).
+The original regions were established in 1956 and consisted of the Cotton Region (Arkansas, Mississippi, Alabama, the western half of Tennessee, and Florida west of Apalachicola River), the Tobacco half Region (eastern Tennessee.
+Georgia, North Carolina and South Carolina), and the Citrus Region (Florida east of Apalachicola River).
 The figure to the right dates to early 1958 since it includes the High